Updated April 20, 2020.

-California – Service is Essential Business; Sales permissibility varies.
+California – Stay at Home order has no set end date.
+Service is Essential Business; Sales permissibility varies.
 Here’s CNCDA.org’s C-19 Resource Page for more info.

-Oregon – Sales and Service permitted – must maintain 6ft social distancing at all times and comply with all health and safety orders – Most recent Executive Order (pdf)
+Oregon – Stay at Home order has no set end date.
+Sales and Service permitted – must maintain 6ft social distancing at all times and comply with all health and safety orders – Most recent Executive Order (pdf)